suryavanshi18/googleDrive/README.md

-Overview of the steps involved
+**Overview of the steps involved**
-MVC (Model-View-Controller) architecture is a design pattern that is widely used in software engineering to develop complex software applications.
+**MVC** (Model-View-Controller) architecture is a design pattern that is widely used in software engineering to develop complex software applications.
 It separates an application into three interconnected components, the Model, View, and Controller, to enhance the maintainability, scalability, and testability of the application.

-Model:
+**Model**:
 First Create an Empty MVC Project.
 Name of the project: GoogleDriveRestAPI_v3 Opening the NuGet Package Manager Console, Select the package source and install packages The Model component of the MVC architecture represents the business logic and data of the application.
 It contains the code that interacts with the database, processes the user input, and manages the application state.
 In other words, it encapsulates the application's data and logic, such as CRUD (Create, Read, Update, Delete) operations, validation, and data formatting.